 - Migration and urban concentration: in certain countries, the impact of migration and accumulation of the population in cities was very important, but not only with respect to demographic growth, but also in relation to wealth generation.
 Currently, over half the global population live in cities of more than 300,000 inhabitants and which are expected to continuing growing until they reach 70% of the population.

 What does this constant growth mean?
-There are several direct consequences of population increase
+There are several direct consequences of overpopulation:

 - Exhaustion of natural resources: the main effect of overpopulation is the unequal and unrestrained use of resources.
 The planet has a limited capacity to generate raw materials and each year the natural resources deficit – the consumption of resources at a faster rate than the planet is able to generate them – is reached earlier.
 Consequently, in developing countries, overpopulation causes fierce rivalries to control resources.
 Territorial conflicts over water supply are due in many cases to geopolitical tensions and can end in war.